nlivaic/DistributedSystems/README.md

     * Naturally verifiable: if the hash you calculate does not match the hash of the object you just received, it has been tampered with.
     * Naturally idempotent: if the hash of the object you hold is the same as the hash of the object you want to replace, no need to replace it.
     * Solves cache invalidation: if the cache contains an object with a given hash, you know it's up to date.
 More [here](https://app.pluralsight.com/course-player?clipId=26c73001-f898-4ea0-a6aa-2cc41fe14185).

+### Versioning

+* One of the fallacies of distributed computing says "Network is homogenous".
+What this means is that we erroneously might believe all the nodes out there are of the same version (e.g. all instances some specific service are of the same version).
+This is not true if we want to have things like rolling deploys and backwards compatibility.
+* Versioning can be achieved through several approaches:
+  * HTTP headers: `Version: v1`
+  * Query string: `?version=v1`, but this kind of defeats the purpose of query string
+  * Route: `/v1`
+  * Additive versioning: different versions of the API work with different versions of the payload.
+Newer versions simply know how to read additional properties in the payload.

 ### Open points
 * Why are we hiding Id from clients?